 Just Between Friends draws mothers, fathers, grandparents, and anyone who has children to love and care for

 Just Between Friends serves families with children from infancy to middle school, which means our customers could stay with us for a decade or more!
 And the Just Between Friends’ demographic is constantly growing, in large part because the stigma around shopping for gently worn secondhand clothing and lightly used toys and games has all but disappeared.
-The popularity of our sales events is a testament to this.
-According to a recent study of our customer base, we determined that our events help nearly 900,000 families across the nation.
+The popularity of our sales is a testament to this.
+We have determined that our sales help more than 1 million families across the nation.

 We are in the enviable position of appealing to younger demographics